DUI Attorneys in Tampa, FL

 - pre-trial negotiations with the prosecutor from the State Attorney's Office to resolve the case for lesser charges such as reckless driving; or

 - a jury or bench trial to fight for a "not guilty" verdict.

 We represent men and women arrested for driving under the influence in the Tampa Bay area, including: Tampa, Ybor City, Temple Terrace, and Plant City for Hillsborough County.
 We represent clients arrested at the Tampa International Airport, MacDill Air Force Base, the University of Tampa (UT) or the University of South Florida (USF).

 Unique Qualifications for Fighting Drunk Driving Cases

 Leslie Sammis has focused her career on DUI cases.
 She is a member of the National College for DUI Defense (NCDD), the most trusted organization for the top DUI lawyers in the United States.
 She has received advance training on the Intoxilyzer 8000, the only breathalyzer currently used in Florida.
 If you are charged with this offense then you need an attorney focused on fighting these types of charges.

-Over the last fourteen years, she has taken numerous DUI cases to trial in both felony and misdemeanor cases.
+Over the last fourteen years, she has taken numerous DUI cases to trial.
+Ms. Sammis has taken both felony and misdemeanor DUI cases to trial.
 She has argued hundreds of contested formal review hearings and cross examined officers, breath test operators and agency inspectors.
 She is experienced in fighting the DUI aggressively at each stage of the case.
 Call Leslie Sammis to discuss your case with her either in the office or on the phone today.
 Call 813-250-0500.

-Stage One - The Administrative Suspension of Your Driver's License
+Stage One - Fighting Administrative Suspension of Your Driver's License

 The first stage in a DUI case is protecting your privileges to drive.
 After the arrest the officer will take your driver's license and issue you a notice of suspension if: